mcellteam/mcell/libmcell/documentation/generated/model.rst

    * | return type: GeometryObject

+  | Finds a geometry object that is a BNGL compartment and its surface name is name.
+  | Returns None if no such geometry object is present.

 * | **load_bngl_seed_species**

    * | file_name: str
+     | Path to the BNGL file.

    * | default_release_region: Region = None
-     | Used for seed species that have no compartments specified
+     | Used for seed species that have no compartments specified.

    * | parameter_overrides: Dict[str, float] = None
+     | For each key k in the parameter_overrides, if it is defined in the BNGL's parameters section,
+     | its value is ignored and instead value parameter_overrides[k] is used.

   | Loads section seed species from a BNGL file and creates release sites according to it.
   | All elementary molecule types used in the seed species section must be already defined in subsystem.
   | If an item in the BNGL seed species section does not have its compartment set,
-  | the argument default_region must be set and the molecules are released into or onto the
+  | the argument default_region must be set and the molecules are then released into or onto the
   | default_region.
+  | Does not create geometry objects.
+  | All compartments used in the loaded BNGL seed species section must exist in the model before
+  | model intialization.

 * | **add_viz_output**